 In a cannabis greenhouse, you want to control temperature, humidity, solar radiation and air velocity.
 Hortinergy implements these climate settings parameters:

-We show as example a glass greenhouse
+We show as an example a glass greenhouse

 - located in Ontario, Canada,